jacobtomlinson/website/content/posts/2019/2019-10-28-helm-chart-repo-github-pages-jekyll-chartpress.md

 _Hint: As I do not regularly write Ruby I tend to use the system installed Ruby distribution that comes with OS X and seems to regularly break with every OS update.
 Therefore my preferred way of testing local Jekyll sites is to use [Bret Fisher's Jekyll Docker image](https://github.com/BretFisher/jekyll-serve) to ensure a consistent Ruby environment.
 I even [have an alias](https://github.com/jacobtomlinson/dotfiles/blob/master/.zshrc.d/jekyll.zsh) set up to run the docker image when I use the `jekyll` command._

 Now we can create a `Gemfile` which contains Ruby dependency information for GitHub Pages to use.
 This just allows us to be specific about the versions of Jekyll and specific plugins that we may want.
+Pinning things here should help avoid breakages in the future as it's likely we wont put much effort into maintaining this Jekyll code.

 ```gemfile
 # Gemfile